 Figure 6.
-Comparison of various (n,2n) cross-sections for materials in the current ETA [1].
+Comparison of various (n,2n) cross sections for materials in the current ETA [1].

 increases with the inverse of the square of En [38].
-Figure 7 provides examples of selected (n,γ) cross-sections.
+Figure 7 provides examples of selected (n,γ) cross sections.

 Radiative capture is an important absorption reaction mechanism in a few ways. (n,γ) reactions are of interest to foil activation experiments, specifically for determin- ing the thermal spectrum.
 The resonance structure in the epithermal region can also be used to generate a unique response.
 Radiative capture is generally undesirable for spectral shaping, acting as a poison for the neutron economy.
-Fortunately, the 14 MeV NIF source, is not largely impacted by radiative capture until the neutrons have been moderated, but the (n, γ) reaction can be used to absorb an excess of thermal neutrons [5].
+Fortunately, the 14 MeV NIF source, is not largely affected by radiative capture until the neutrons have been moderated, but the (n, γ) reaction can be used to absorb an excess of thermal neutrons [5].